AU-Master-Thesis/thesis/sections/introduction/mod.typ

 == Research Hypothesis
 This thesis poses the following hypothesis:

-#todo[Maybe this should multiple hypothesis, or maybe it should be more specific or rephrased.]
+#todo[Maybe this should be multiple hypothesis, or maybe it should be more specific or rephrased.]

 #set enum(numbering: req-enum.with(prefix: "H-"))
 + Reproducing the results of the original GBP Planner in a new programming language will improve the software's scientific communication and its extensibility.

-+ Extending the original GBP Planner software with a global planning layer will extend the actors' capability to move in complex environments, without degredation to the reproduced local cooperative collision avoidance, while maintaining a competitive level of performance#note.layout[How to measure, fram time, fps].
++ Extending the original GBP Planner software with a global planning layer will extend the actors' capability to move in complex environments, without degradation to the reproduced local cooperative collision avoidance, while maintaining a competitive level of performance#note.layout[How to measure, frame time, fps].

 == Research Questions